Confluent Cloud Cluster Types

 During a resize operation, your applications may see leader elections, but otherwise performance will not suffer.
 Supported Kafka clients will gracefully handle these changes.
 You will receive an email when the resize operation is complete.

-A Dedicated cluster can be a source or destination of a cluster link, dependent on the networking type and the other cluster involved.
-To learn more, see Supported Cluster Types in the Cluster Linking documentation.
+Dedicated clusters can be a source or destination of a cluster link, dependent on the networking type and the other cluster involved.
+To learn more, see Supported cluster types in the Cluster Linking documentation.